icaroharry/v2.utopian.io/README.md

 - what translation is used (we mock them out of the tests anyway)
 - how the button works internally (because if this functionality is refactored, the tests will break)

-So please consider your tests to be validations of functionality.
+So please consider your unit tests to be validations of functionality.
 This will definitely reduce the amount of tests you will be writing.

 #### e2e testing **WEBDRIVER**
 e2e testing, on the other hand, makes sure that the entire ecosystem works as one organism.
 This is where you might want to hit real API's, because this is as close as we will get to interaction with the client devices - and mock's won't cut it.
 However, if you just need to make sure that a logged in user can do something specific, by all means mock the `/me` endpoint.